basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 ---

 [Diction](https://apps.apple.com/app/id6759807364) has quickly become my favorite app while on vacation and away from my laptop.
-It adds a voice keyboard to iOS, so I can dictate into any app without recording audio, running a Shortcut, waiting, copying, and pasting.
+It adds a voice keyboard to iOS, so I can dictate into any app without manually recording an audio clip, running a Shortcut, waiting, copying, and pasting.
 It is the next iteration of [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}), replacing its iOS Shortcut and clipboard dance with a keyboard that is always available.

 I self-host its [open-source gateway](https://github.com/DictionLabs/Diction) on my home machine in the U.S.